 Try to drive into Grant Grove early in the morning to get a head start and make the most of time.
 The earlier the better.
 I’d start with the most popular trail in the park, the Grant Grove Loop Trail.

 The Grant Grove Loop Trail is about half a mile long, and it contains the second-largest tree in the world (by volume) — General Grant Tree.
-There are also a lot of other cool sights here, such as the Fallen Monarch and some benches to sit and enjoy the trees.

 While walking on the Grant Grove Loop Trail, don’t miss the Fallen Monarch, a fallen redwood tree that was hollowed out by fire over 300 years ago.
 It resides near the Robert E. Lee tree on the Grant Grove Loop Trail.
 The Fallen Monarch is an impressive sight, definitely worthy of a photo.
 We walked through it a few times!
 I mean, how many times in your life will you get to walk INSIDE a tree?